Load Calculation on Column, Beam & Slab

-For the total Load Calculation on Columns, Beams, and Slab we must know about various loads coming on the column.
+For the total load calculation on Columns, Beams, and Slab we must know about various loads coming on the column.
 Generally, the Column, Beam, and Slab arrangement are seen in a frame type of structure.

 In the frame structure, the load is transferred slab to beam, beam to column and ultimately it reached the foundation of the building.
+For column design calculation, a loads on the following elements are to be calculated,

 What Is Column